29 Jun 2020

 The Nursing and Midwifery Board of Australia (NMBA) is encouraging nurses, midwives and students to review the new Guidelines for registered health practitioners and students in relation to blood-borne viruses before they take effect on 6 July 2020.

 The NMBA’s guidelines are for nurses, midwives and students who perform exposure-prone procedures and for nurses and midwives who are treating registered health practitioners or students living with a blood-borne virus who perform exposure-prone procedures1.
+The guidelines are available on the Guidelines section of the NMBA website.

 The guidelines support those practitioners and students to comply with the Communicable Diseases Network Australia (CDNA) guidelines Australian national guidelines for the management of healthcare workers living with blood borne viruses and healthcare workers who perform exposure prone procedures at risk of exposure to blood borne viruses.